 New instructions have been added on how to backup and restore a TimesTen database that contains one or more cache groups.
 For more details, see "Backing up and restoring a database with cache groups".

-A new tool, the Cache Advisor, has been added to help determine whether the performance of an existing Oracle Database application that runs a workload of SQL statements can be improved when the application is used with a TimesTen database.
-Cache Advisor analyzes application performance and generates recommendations of TimesTen cache group definitions based on the SQL usage in the Oracle Database application.
-For more information, see Chapter 9, "Using the Cache Advisor".
+A new tool, the TimesTen Cache Advisor, enables Oracle Database customers to determine whether the performance of an existing Oracle Database application can be improved if the application is used with TimesTen Cache.
+Cache Advisor generates recommendations of TimesTen cache group definitions based on the SQL usage in the Oracle Database application.
+For more information, see Chapter 10, "Using the Cache Advisor".

-CacheAwtParallelism data store attributes.
-See "Configuring parallel propagation to Oracle tables".
+CacheAWTParallelism data store attributes.
+See "Configuring parallel propagation to Oracle Database tables".

-If you are using parallel propagation, any unique index, unique constraint, or foreign key constraint on the columns of the cached Oracle tables must also be created on the cached tables in the AWT cache group.
-See "Configuring parallel propagation to Oracle tables".
+If you are using parallel propagation, any unique index, unique constraint, or foreign key constraint on the columns of the cached tables in the Oracle Database must also be created on the cached tables in the AWT cache group.
+See "Configuring parallel propagation to Oracle Database tables".

-You can configure parallel propagation of changes in AWT cache tables to the corresponding Oracle tables.
-See "Configuring parallel propagation to Oracle tables".
+You can configure parallel propagation of changes in AWT cache tables to the corresponding Oracle Database tables.
+See "Configuring parallel propagation to Oracle Database tables".